MonkModeMan/ai-news-curation-site/astro-site/src/content/posts/2025-06-20-no-gpu-left-behind-unlocking-efficiency-with-co-located-vllm-in-trl-885911.md

 - Optimizer states
 This is essential for models that can’t fit on a single GPU.
 With ZeRO Stage 3, each GPU handles only a portion of the model.
 Additional options we enable:
-&quot;offload_optimizer&quot;: {&quot;device&quot;: &quot;cpu&quot;}
+"offload_optimizer": {"device": "cpu"}
-Moves optimizer states to CPU to free GPU memory — critical in co-located setups.&quot;overlap_comm&quot;: true Enables communication overlap with computation, speeding up training.&quot;contiguous_gradients&quot;: true Allocates gradients in a single memory block, improving memory access and reducing fragmentation.
+Moves optimizer states to CPU to free GPU memory — critical in co-located setups."overlap_comm": true Enables communication overlap with computation, speeding up training."contiguous_gradients": true Allocates gradients in a single memory block, improving memory access and reducing fragmentation.
 These optimizations help train 72B models efficiently, and ensure colocation remains stable under tight memory constraints.
 Accelerate Integration